Bensonate98/telex-birthday-reminder/README.md

 Lolz..
 I know I've told you before but I want it to stick😊
 1. Ensure your team members fill in their names and birthdays using this link: <https://birthday-saver.vercel.app/>.
 Note: the birthdate must be in the format "YYY-MM-DD".
 2. Activate Birthday Reminder on your channel and configure the set interval you prefer.
-Default is 6am, you can set it to every 5minutes to see its effect fast enough.
-Note the set interval must be set using cron-tab format.
+Note: It must be set to a certain hour of the day (e.g., `0 6 * * *` for daily 6AM reminders).
+If not it will not work.
+You can live the default 6am if you don't want to stress.
+Also, the set interval must be set using cron-tab format.

 ## 📸 Screenshots